Structural load monitoring and performance optimization of Wind Turbines

 EMI-immune

-Fiber based sensors are immune to EMI (Electromagnetic Interference) and therefore enable for accurate data collection in the presence of strong electormagnetic fields
+Fiber based sensors are immune to EMI (Electromagnetic Interference) and therefore enable for accurate data collection in the presence of strong electromagnetic fields

 low footprint